Communist Party of Greece: 21st century

 and also supported Greek steel worker's strikes.

+During the height of the Greek debt crisis in 2012, the party proposed disobedience to the Troika reforms, a "confrontation and a rupture with both NATO and the European Union, the unilateral cancelation of the debt and the development of the relations with States that produce mutual benefits".
+It criticized opposition party Syriza, accusing it of "presenting itself with a left speech" but operating in line with the capitalist system and "the European Union’s imperialism" and "anti-people strategy".

 In the first 2012 legislative election held on 6 May, the party got 8.5% of the vote and increased its parliamentary seats by five for a total of 26 seats.
 However, in the second 2012 legislative election held a month later, on 17 June 2012, the party's support halved, resulting in a loss of 4 percentage points and 14 MPs.

 On 3 June 2014, following the 2014 European elections, the Central Committee of the KKE announced that it would no longer continue the party's affiliation with the European United Left–Nordic Green Left (GUE/NGL) group in the European parliament.

 After the failure of the Hellenic Parliament to elect a new President of State in late 2014, the parliament was dissolved and a snap legislative election was scheduled for 25 January 2015, where the party increased its support by one percentage point to 5.5%.
 At the fresh elections later that year, the party got a slight increase of 0.1 percentage points, reaching 5.6% of the vote.
 Since the 2015 election, the party saw a further increase in its support in opinion polls, overtaking the former major party PASOK to reach 4th place.

 Although KKE was again overtaken by PASOK (now called Movement for Change – KINAL) in the 2019 election, it nonetheless managed to maintain a fourth-place in the polls, due to the decline of far-right party Golden Dawn.

 In the 2023 Greek legislative election, KKE won in Icaria.